ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-quick-start/test-with-fvp-3.md

 export MODEL=/home/ubuntu/FVP_RD_N2/models/Linux64_GCC-9.3/FVP_RD_N2
 ```
 ### Screen configuration for UARTs
 The model will output UARTs to local ports 5000..5010.
-If you were running the model on a local machine, or had X11 forwarding setup, the model will open a number of xterm terminals with the UART output piped to them, one per port.
+If you were running the model on a local machine, or had X11 forwarding setup, the model opens a number of xterm terminals with the UART output piped to them, one per port.

-If you do not have X11 forwarding and you are executing on a remote server, you can use `screen` to spawn persistent terminals that will listen on those ports and you get the information out that way.
+If you do not have X11 forwarding and you are executing on a remote server, you can use `screen` to spawn persistent terminals that listen on those ports and obtain the information that way.

-Open a new terminal where you will start a `screen` session and connect to it.
+Open a new terminal where you start a `screen` session and connect to it.

 To install `screen` use:
 ```bash